Welcome to Arkansas State University!

 Rankings and Acceptance

-After the deadline of February 15th, the CD Admissions and Credits Committee reviews all applications for GRE scores and GPA's.
+After the deadline of March 1, the CD Admissions and Credits Committee reviews all applications for minimum requirements and GPA's.
 Applicants that do not provide evidence of meeting the minimum requirements are not reviewed further.

-Qualifying applicants are then ranked and awarded points (based on ranking) from a pre-determined scale and are ranked individually by GPA-overall, GPA-in the major, GRE score (verbal/quantitative combined), and GRE writing score.
-Points for affective applicant items (resume, intent letter, and rating forms) are totaled and result in a folder score and subsequent ranking.
+Qualifying applicants are then ranked and awarded points (based on ranking) from a pre-determined scale and are ranked individually by GPA-overall and GPA-in the major.
+Points for affective applicant items (resume, video submission, intent letter, and recommendation letters) are totaled and result in a folder score and subsequent ranking.
 Total applicant points are then ranked and the class is selected based on the number of students the program can accept.

-Formal letters are sent to all qualified applicants notifying them of acceptance status.
-Invited applicants must respond at their earliest convenience but no later than April 20th.
+Formal letters are emailed to all qualified applicants notifying them of acceptance status.
+Invited applicants must respond at their earliest convenience but no later than April 15th.
 In the event attrition is high, the committee selects replacements from the remaining qualifying applicant pool, and additional invitations are extended.

 Notice: Admitted MCD students begin the program in the first summer term following admission.
 Upon successful completion of coursework, practicum, and comprehensive examinations or thesis, matriculation is completed 19 months later, graduating in December.